programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 At the end of this lesson, we will have examined the following topics:

-* How to download textual data from Project Gutenberg and prepare it for stylometric analysis.
 * How to apply several stylometric methods to guess authorship of an anonymous text or set of texts.
 * How to use relatively advanced data structures, including dictionaries of strings and dictionaries of dictionaries, in Python.
 * The basics of NLTK, a popular Python module dedicated to natural language processing.

-## Pre-requisites
+## Prior Reading

-Before you start this lesson, you may want to read *The Programming Historian*'s lessons on [Downloading Web Pages with Python](https://programminghistorian.org/lessons/working-with-web-pages), [Working with Text Files in Python](https://programminghistorian.org/lessons/working-with-text-files), and [Manipulating Strings in Python](https://programminghistorian.org/lessons/manipulating-strings-in-python) if you are unfamiliar with these topics or if you need a refresher.
+Before you start this lesson, you may want to read *The Programming Historian*'s lessons on [Working with Text Files in Python](https://programminghistorian.org/lessons/working-with-text-files) and [Manipulating Strings in Python](https://programminghistorian.org/lessons/manipulating-strings-in-python) if you are unfamiliar with these topics or if you need a refresher.

 Please note, however, that these lessons were written in Python 2 whereas this one uses Python 3.
 The differences in syntax between the two versions of the language can be subtle.
 If you are confused at any time, follow the examples as written in this lesson and use the other lessons as background material only.

 Also note that the code in this lesson uses several Python modules.
 Some of these modules may not be pre-installed on your computer, depending on what Python distribution you have.
 Should you encounter error messages like: "Module not found" or the equivalent, you will have to download and install the missing module(s) yourself.
 Please see *The Programming Historian*'s lesson on [Installing Python modules with pip](https://programminghistorian.org/lessons/installing-python-modules-pip) if you need help.

+## Required materials

+To work through this lesson, you will need to download and unzip this archive containing the 85 papers (and, as an extra resource, the original Project Gutenberg ebook from which they have been extracted).
+The archive will create a subdirectory called 'data' in whatever parent directory the .zip file is located; please make this parent directory your working directory so that the code will be able to find the data files.

 # (Optional Reading) The *Federalist Papers*